syseleven/shared-secrets/README.md

 ## ToDo

 * switch to a more personalized design (current design is taken from [here](https://github.com/twbs/bootstrap/tree/master/docs/examples/starter-template))
-* implement an alternative encryption scheme based on AES instead of GPG (fewer dependencies)
 * implement an expiry date functionality

 ## License